Vadipatti: Politics

-Vadipatti comes under the Assembly Constituency of Sholavandan.
+T. Vadipatti comes under the Assembly Constituency of Sholavandan.
 Sholavandan Assembly Constituency is a part of Theni (Lok Sabha constituency).

 Overview

 Its paddy field and plantain field are agricultural sources for local residents.
 The village holds its weekly market every Tuesday.

 The main village of L Pudur is located near the bus stand.
 Other small villages such as Neeratha, Thatampatti, Bodinayyakanpatti, Ramanayakan pttu, Kulasekeran Kotai, Katchakatti, and Virallipatti have become a part of the larger town.
-The Pariyar River flows through Vadipatti's farmlands which prominently produces paddy, banana and coconut trees.
+The Pariyar River flows through T. Vadipatti's farmlands which prominently produces paddy, banana and coconut trees.
 The farming area is green year-round due to the river and the fertile land and water.
 There are old temples including Meenakashi Amman Temple, Puthadiyaan Temple aka Mettuperumaal Temple, Navaneedha Perumal Temple in the main area, and the Aadhi Ayyanaar Temple on the bank of the Mullai Periyar Channel.
-For 100 years, Vaikasi Visakam Festival has been celebrated in Balathandayuthabani Murugan Koil in Vadipatti; Vallapa Ganapathi Koil is also located in Vadipatti.
+For 100 years, Vaikasi Visakam Festival has been celebrated in Balathandayuthabani Murugan Koil in T. Vadipatti; Vallapa Ganapathi Koil is also located in T. Vadipatti.
 The town also has a church and masque, showing its religious diversity in a Pandya city.

-Vadipatti is a taluk headquarters and excels in education, sports and industry.
+T. Vadipatti is a taluk headquarters and excels in education, sports and industry.
 The Thaai institution provides education for all students, from pre-kindergarten to post-graduation.
 It has preschool, primary, secondary, higher secondary schools catering to both the CBSE syllabus and matriculation syllabus to 12th standard.
 Thaai also has a polytechnic college and arts and science college for women under its higher education segment.
 All education activities are integrated in a well-secured campus with numerous grounds and sport activities.
 Other notable schools, apart from the Boys' and Girls' Higher Secondary School run by the Tamil Nadu Government, are Fiscos Matric, Venkatajalapaty Matric, and Charles.
-Vadipatti has produced numerous hockey players, of which a few have represented at the national level, as well as notable names in defense, banking, and auditing PSU.
+T. Vadipatti has produced numerous hockey players, of which a few have represented at the national level, as well as notable names in defense, banking, and auditing PSUs.
 Cricket is one other sport which is popular alongside badminton and football.

 Industries and higher education

 Industries

-Vadipatti is surrounded by the following industries and is connected to Vadipatti Railway Station (freight-loading hub), the Madurai Airport (40 km and 45 minutes away by road) and Tuticorin Seaport (240 km, taking around two and a half hours):
+T. Vadipatti is surrounded by the following industries and is connected to T. Vadipatti Railway Station (freight-loading hub), the Madurai Airport (40 km and 45 minutes away by road) and Tuticorin Seaport (240 km, taking around two and a half hours):